Social Policy for Nurses

 * Information technology

 The future for the profession and for a high-quality, collectively provided health service is now very much in the hands of all nurses.
-This book is set to inspire the current and future generation of nurses to reflect fully on the influence that health policy has on their profession and daily practice, and on health service provision more generally.
+This book sets out to inspire the current and future generation of nurses to reflect fully on the influence that health policy has on their profession and daily practice, and on health service provision more generally.